byteptr/pyfsm/README.md

 # pyfsmview
-## Remote HTTP vFSM viewer in real time
+## Remote HTTP FSM viewer in real time
 pyfsm view is a minimalist http/websocket server to visualize and debug FSM from pyfsm module in real timeto visualize and debug FSM from pyfsm module on real time.

 <p align="center">